 Be sure to save all of the receipts for the parts, as well as the repairs, and attach them to the registration.

 South Dakota vehicle registration rules are clear.
 You can get a new title and register at the county treasurer’s office in your area.
 If you are not going to be present to register the vehicle, you will need to complete a Power of Attorney (Form MV-008), and provide it to the person who will be signing the registration.

 Make sure that you have all of the receipts, the inspection certificate, and the salvage title with you when you go to the office, and be ready to pay the fee, which can vary, so check with the office for the fees before you go.

 After you have taken care of the paperwork, you will receive your registration and your new plates.
 You will then receive your new rebuilt title, which currently costs $5.
-Then, you will be able to drive the vehicle on the roads without worry, provided that you get insurance coverage.
+Then, you will be able to drive the vehicle on the roads without worry once you get insurance coverage.